- A classic silhouette deserving of any wardrobe

 Vans Old Skool was made with tarmac in mind

 Another saving grace is the sturdiness of the rubber sole.
-Clearly meant to withstand constant beatings from the tarmac, this part at least is built like a tank and still surprises me how instantly comfy the shoe can be.
+Withstanding constant beatings from the tarmac, this part at least is built like a tank, and still surprises me how instantly comfy the shoe can be.

 The Vans Old Skool is a comfy minimalist sneaker that fits true to size and takes a short amount of time to wear in thanks to the canvas construction.
 On a board they’re responsive and brake well, off the board they’re an easy, casual addition to most outfits.